Do Deuce: 2024: five-year-old season

 Do Deuce was entered into the Dubai Turf as planned, and finished 5th to Facteur Cheval after a late start.
 Back in Japan, he entered the Takarazuka Kinen as the most favored horse, but suffered due to the heavy turf and finished 6th to Blow the Horn.
-After the Takarazuka Kinen, Kieffers Co. announced that he would not be participating in the arc as originally planned, and would retire in the year after racing in the Autumn Tenno Sho, Japan Cup and Arima Kinen.
+After the Takarazuka Kinen, Kieffers Co. announced that he would not be participating in the l'Arc as originally planned, and would retire in the year after racing in the Autumn Tennō Shō, Japan Cup and Arima Kinen.

-Do Deuce returned to the racetrack as planned for the Fall Tenno Sho on the 27th of October, and was the second most favored horse after Liberty Island (horse).
-He won the race from behind, overtaking the runner Ho O Biscuits and holding off a late challenge from Tastiera (horse) to take his 4th Group 1 title, with a new JRA record speed of 32.5 seconds for the final three furlongs.
+Do Deuce returned to the racetrack as planned for the Fall Tennō Shō on the 27th of October, and was the second most favored horse after Liberty Island.
+He won the race from behind, overtaking the runner Ho O Biscuits and holding off a late challenge from Tastiera to take his 4th Group 1 title, with a new JRA record speed of 32.5 seconds for the final three furlongs.
 With this win, he also became the first male racehorse in JRA history to have won a Group 1 title each year from age 2 to age 5.

-On 24 November, Do Deuce entered the 44th Japan Cup which attracted a group of international racers, such as multiple Group 1 winner Auguste Rodin (horse) and Goliath, the winner of the 2024 King George VI and Queen Elizabeth Stakes, and was the most popular horse in the race.
-He showed his chasing ability once again and overtook the leaders at the final straight, holding off a sustained challenge from the leaders Durezza (horse) and Shin Emperor to win by a nose.
+On 24 November, Do Deuce entered the 44th Japan Cup which attracted a group of international racers, such as multiple Group 1 winner Auguste Rodin and Goliath, the winner of the 2024 King George VI and Queen Elizabeth Stakes, and was the most popular horse in the race.
+He showed his chasing ability once again and overtook the leaders at the final straight, holding off a sustained challenge from the leaders Durezza and Shin Emperor to win by a nose.

-After the race, the horse was entered into the Arima Kinen as his retirement race in an attempt to become the first horse to win the Japanese Autumn Older Horse Triple Crown (Autumn Tenno Sho, Japan Cup, Arima Kinen) since Zenno Rob Roy did in 2004.
+After the race, the horse was entered into the Arima Kinen as his retirement race in an attempt to become the first horse to win the Japanese Autumn Triple Crown (Autumn Tennō Shō, Japan Cup, Arima Kinen) since Zenno Rob Roy did in 2004.
 He received a record-breaking 478,415 votes in the Arima Kinen poll and was planned to start at gate 2 for the race, but was diagnosed with lameness after training and withdrew from the race 2 days before it started.
 He retired on the next day with the Japan Cup becoming his final start.

 Do Deuce now stands stud at Shadai Stallion Station for a fee of 10,000,000JPY.

 Racing form

-Below data is based on JBIS Search, netkeiba.com, and the France Galop.
+Below data is based on JBIS Search, netkeiba.com and the France Galop.